voilawalla/voilawalla.github.io/_posts/2016-10-03-so-thats-what-ci-is-for.md

 ---
 layout: post
-title: So that's what CI if for
+title: So that's what CI is for
 date: 2016-10-03
 ---